sinclairzx81/reactor/readme.md

 socket.Write("GET / HTTP/1.0\r\n\r\n");
 ```

-A Reactor.Tcp.Socket has a 'optional' OnConnect event.
+A Reactor.Tcp.Socket has a entirely 'optional' OnConnect event.
 Clients can use this event to signal when
-this socket has connected.
+the client socket has connected.

 ```csharp
 var socket = Reactor.Tcp.Socket.Create("google.com", 80);